radzek15/QuizWebGame/README.md

    * Makefile

 ## License
-CodeGen is licensed under the [MIT](https://github.com/radzek15/QuizWebGame/blob/master/LICENSE).
+QuizWebGame is licensed under the [MIT](https://github.com/radzek15/QuizWebGame/blob/master/LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.